When she turned seven, Quinn asked her mother why God lived in the clouds.

 It's then that she plummets to the ground, immediately feels the branding and carving of the rubber track into the soft skin of her knees.
 The sting of significant discomfort spikes, demands a vocal admission of agony from Quinn.
 "God," she chokes out, and quickly apprehends the severity of the blow to her chin, her mouth.
 She nearly begins murmuring a word of prayer for her teeth.
 The muscles atop her shoulders tighten, tense, and she pushes herself up and off the ground with her calloused hands.
 Warmth pricks at her nose, thickening and coating her throat enough to make breathing a chore.

-She lifts her hand to her mouth, particularly wary of the searing pain residing there.
-She brushes the back of her hand over her lips and winces, then retracts, observing a smear of red on the pale skin of her hand.
+She lifts her hand, particularly wary of the tingling sensation residing at her mouth.
+She brushes the back of her hand over her lips and winces, then retracts, observing a smear of red on her pale skin.

 As expected, Coach Sylvester yells at her through her megaphone, assuring loudly, “You can turn in your pom-pom's if you're going to act as a distraction to the rest of the squad with your pathetic flailing, Q."